UniMath/agda-unimath/src/orthogonal-factorization-systems/functoriality-pullback-hom.lagda.md

 ## Definitions

-### The functorial map inducing morphisms of the pullback-hom cospan diagrams from morphisms of the arrows
+### The bifunctorial map inducing morphisms of the pullback-hom cospan diagrams from morphisms of the arrows

 ```agda
 module _